sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ---
-title: "Large-Scale Traffic and Weather Event Dataset"
+title: "Large-Scale Traffic and Weather Entity Dataset"
 collection: datastes
 permalink: /datasets/2019_traffic_weather_events
-excerpt: This dataset contains country-wide traffic or weather events, which are continuously being collected from August 2016.
-Examples of traffic events are accident, congestion, and construction.
-Examples of weather events are rain, snow, and storm.
+excerpt: This dataset contains country-wide traffic or weather entities, which are continuously being collected from August 2016.
+Examples of a traffic entity are *accident*, *congestion*, and *construction*.
+Examples of a weather entity are *rain*, *snow*, and *storm*.
 date: 2019-01-01
 ---
 ## Description
-This dataset is a large-scale, unique source of data for transportation and traffic research, which contains traffic and weather events data.
-In terms of traffic, we have several types of traffic events including accidents, congestions, constructions, etc. In terms of weather events, we have information on rain, snow, storm, cold weather, etc. This dataset has been collected from August 2016, and is continuously being updated.
+This dataset is a large-scale, unique source of data for transportation and traffic research, which contains traffic and weather entities.
+In terms of traffic, we have several types of traffic entity including accident, congestion, construction, etc. In terms of weather entities, we have several types including rain, snow, storm, cold weather, etc. This dataset has been collected from August 2016, and is continuously being updated.

-## Traffic Events
+## Traffic Entity
-Traffic event is a spatiotemporal entity, which is happened in a location during a specific perdiod of time.
-Such entity can be of one of the following types:
+Traffic entity is a spatiotemporal entity, where such entity is associated with location and time.
+Following table describes different types of traffic entity in our dataset:

 | Type | Description |
 |------|-------------|